vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 **Why use GetDP**

-1) It is Open Source.
+1) It is Free and Open Source.

-2) It solves Coupled problems
+2) It is capable of solving Single or Multiphysics with various couplings

+3) Flexibility to define application specific physics

+4) Modern scripting langue allowing repeatable analysis

+5) Graphical user interface provided via Gmsh, through ONELAB interface

+6) available on Linux, Windows and Mac

-3) It is light and fast.
+7) It is light and fast.

+8) It is able to solve 1D, 2D, 3D problems

+9) DC analysis (or steady state analysis), time harmonic and time domain analysis

-4) It provides for creating custom menus and parametric analysis (using GMSH)
+10) It provides for creating custom menus and parametric analysis (using GMSH)

-5) It can easily be used with optimization programs ( suc as CONVEKS )

-6) It is used in CERN for superconducting magnet design (FiQuS)
+12) It is used in CERN for superconducting magnet design (FiQuS)

-7) It can be used for parallel computing using GetDDM.
+13) It can be used for parallel computing using GetDDM.

+14) It can easily be used with optimization programs ( suc as CONVEKS )